qope/SIPP/README.md

 When $n = 1$, the Verifier checks if $e(A, B) \overset{?}{=} Z$, and accepts if this is the case.

+# SIPP in SNARK

+In this repository, I've implemented a plonky2 circuit for verifying the SIPP proof.
+The final pairing is merely included in the public inputs rather than being directly proven within the plonky2 circuit, due to the high cost of direct verification by plonky2.

+Operations such as G1, G1 scalar multiplication, and Fq12 exponentiation have been implemented using starky.
+Their respective proofs are then recursively verified within the plonky2 circuit.

 # test

 `cargo test test_sipp_circuit -r -- --nocapture`